Nebulaevo/url-toolbox/README.md

 relativeUrl.pathname // /this/is/my%20path/

 // search can be set from a URLSearchParams instance
-// or from a key/value pair object containing only string values url.search = new URLSearchParams({
+// or from a key-value pair object containing only string values url.search = new URLSearchParams({
     newQuery: 'rabbits',
     filter: 'white'